eduardoboucas/staticman/README.md

 There was [a previous iteration of this project](https://github.com/eduardoboucas/jekyll-discuss-php) written in PHP, which I'll no longer maintain.

+### Disclaimer

+This project is still pretty much at a point where it's made to solve my specific needs — a commenting system to use with Jekyll, GitHub Pages and Mailgun.
+I'm always happy to make it as generic and flexible as possible, so please feel free to change it in any way you see fit and submit a pull request.

 ## Installation

 1. Install via NPM